 Throughout the year, the Company engages in an extensive shareholder outreach program during which it seeks input on a range of matters, including executive compensation and corporate governance.
-In 2018, we met with 53 of our top 100 institutional investors, representing 69% of our available global shareholder base (which excludes index and pension funds that do not meet with management), to discuss our business and environmental, social and governance issues.
-In addition to these regular Investor Relations engagements, we invited 82 of our largest shareholders, holding approximately 60% of our outstanding shares, to participate in individual conference calls to discuss executive compensation and corporate governance.
-These engagements provided us a better understanding of our shareholders' priorities, perspectives and positions.
+In 2019, we met with 59 of our top 100 institutional investors, representing 71% of our available global shareholder base (which excludes index and pension funds that do not meet with management), to discuss our business and environmental, social and governance programs.
+In addition to these regular Investor Relations engagements, we invited 83 of our largest shareholders (including their governance and ESG decision makers), holding approximately 58% of our outstanding shares, to participate in individual conference calls to discuss executive compensation and corporate governance.
+These engagements provided us with a better understanding of our shareholders' priorities, perspectives and positions.
 We reported the substance of these engagements to our Compensation and Leadership Development Committee, our Nominating and Corporate Governance Committee, and our entire Board of Directors.